xamarin/azure-mobile-services/README.md

     git clone https://github.com/xamarin/azure-mobile-services.git
     cd ./azure-mobile-services/

-## MonoTouch and Mono for Android Client SDK
+## Xamarin and Azure: MonoTouch for iOS and Mono for Android Client SDK

-Our client SDK makes it incredibly easy to use Mobile Services from your MonoTouch and Mono for Android applications.
+Our client SDK makes it incredibly easy to use Mobile Services from your MonoTouch for iOS and Mono for Android applications.
 You can download the source code using the instructions above and then you will find the SDKs under ```/azure-mobile-services/sdk/ios``` and ```/azure-mobile-services/sdk/android```.

 ### Prerequisities

-The SDK requires MonoTouch or Mono for Android.
+The SDK requires MonoTouch for iOS or Mono for Android.

 ### Limitations